 1. Join Facebook Groups

 Promoting your blog in relevant Facebook groups can be a great way to drive traffic to your blog.
 I recommend joining groups that have share days.
 These types of groups will allow you to share your blog posts and social media accounts on specified days.

 Sharing your content in Facebook groups will bring you more traffic, comments, and social shares.
 Some bloggers have even gotten their content to go viral by sharing it in Facebook groups.

-If you’re looking for Facebook groups that allow you to share your content, check out my post 5 Facebook Groups for Promoting Your Blog.
+Related Post: If you’re looking for Facebook groups that allow you to share your content, check out my post 73 Facebook Groups for Bloggers and Business Owners.

 2. Use Pinterest